pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 6.  think how to discriminate between the different classes containing the same characters

-The code for the steps 1-3 is provided bellow.
+The code for the steps 1-3 is provided bellow:

 ``` {#characterPairs_in_CheMBL_SMILES .R}
 ### Extract SMILES